ytechie/msdevshow/src/render/2019/05/visual-studio-and-net-with-olia-gavrysh-and-daniel-jacobson/index.html.md

 audioUrl: https://traffic.libsyn.com/msdevshow/msdevshow_0221.mp3
 ---

+### Build 2019

+This episode was recorded live at Build 2019.

 ### Olia Gavrysh

 Olia is a Program Manager on the .NET team focusing on Windows Forms and porting to .NET Core